rarora7777/curve-on-surface-vr-data/README.md

 ## Meshes used in the study

 Please cite the original source of each mesh and respect the associated license agreements.
 Check the acknowledgements secion of the paper for details.

+## Third-party code

+This repository contains third party code in `interparc.m` and `tubeplot.m`.
+The licenses for those files are included directly in the files themselves.
+Both are opn, MIT-like licenses, but please check the actual license text if you're concerned.